-Salicylates are chemicals found in plants and are a major ingredient in aspirin and other pain-relieving medications.
-They’re also naturally in many fruits and vegetables, as well as in many common health and beauty products.
+Salicylates are found in plants.
+They’re a natural ingredient in many fruits, vegetables, and spices.
+Synthetic salicylates are a major ingredient in aspirin and other pain-relieving medications.
+Natural and synthetic salicylates also are in many common health and beauty products.

 These vary but may include:

-- Asthma-like symptoms, such as trouble breathing and wheezing
+- Asthma-like symptoms, such as wheezing and trouble breathing

 - Nasal congestion